otamam818/my_web_page/README.md

 Where I let the world know about myself!

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Vite](https://vitejs.dev/).

 ## Roadmap

 - [X] Move the project to TypeScript
-- [ ] Add a sorting section to the skillset
+- [X] Add a sorting section to the skillset
-- [ ] Fix the shadow of the skill cards
+- [X] Fix the shadow of the skill cards

 ## React + TypeScript + Vite